-Google's new file manager for Android is called Google Files Go.
+Google's new file manager for Android is called Files by Google.
 For the time being, it's only available in beta version but you can download its APK to try it out provided that you're on Lollipop or later.

 Way beyond the classic file management

 In this file manager, we're going to find all the usual functions of this kind of tool.
 In other words, everything we need to access the folders of our device, whether a smartphone or tablet, to transfer files, create folders, copy documents...

 However, it also incorporates other functions that we hadn't seen to the date in Android's native application, such as the possibility to send data between two devices that are physically nearby.
 For such purpose, we'd have to create a user to which other handsets can connect provided that we grant the permissions necessary.